Feeds:

 The intermingling of light and shadow in our lives is actually a blueprint for transforming our lives.
 Knowing that there is a blueprint to our growth (physical, psychological, and spiritual), allows us to see and understand both the detail and the whole while keeping us focused on the whole.

-A 44th way to review your life story – What is it that has brought light to your life?
+A 44th way to explore your soul’s story – What is it that has brought light to your life?
 What is it that you are most thankful for in your life?
 How has the light in your life made you a better person, or more of who you really are?
 Would you have really known the value or benefit of this light if it hadn’t also been for the shadows in your life, those things that greatly challenged you, created tension, or made things really difficult for you?
 Think of those times when you have been most aware of the forces of light and shadow in your life, and reflect on how they were at odds in your life, as well as the greater purpose they represent, and how either would not have the meaning they do for you without the other.
 Write your thoughts down, and tell this story of light and shadow in your life.

 Contrary to popular usage, myth does not mean a falsehood.
 Myth is a very real representation of reality.
 For indigenous and ancient peoples, myth is the representation of the way things really are in the world.
 Just as scripture in the world’s religious traditions, myth operates at the sacred level.